Skip to main content

 MIT’s AI Risk Repository is a first-of-its-kind effort to systematically gather, analyze, and share AI risk information.
 It provides a foundation for a more coordinated approach to addressing AI risks, with an emphasis on shared knowledge and continuous updates.
 As AI technology advances rapidly, the work of the MIT team represents a crucial step toward managing the risks that come with it.
 Their database offers a framework for responsible AI use, providing a more thoughtful, measured approach to AI deployment and its impact on society.

-Incident Response Consultant, Cryptocurrency Law Firm, Privacy Law Firm, Data Security Law Firm & Data Due Diligence Law Firm
+Data Breach Lawyer, Incident Response Consultant, Privacy Law Firm, Cryptocurrency Law Firm & Data Due Diligence Law Firm